 - A separate bottle of medicine with the prescription label which will remain in school until the completion of the therapy.

 This applies to all medications, including over-the-counter drugs such as aspirin, cold capsules, cough drops, etc. All medication orders must be renewed annually or when there is a change in medication or dosage.
 There are NO EXCEPTIONS to this policy.

-Some of our children have severe, life-threatening allergies to nuts and/or dairy.
-Please consider this when sending in snacks, birthday treats or breakfasts.
+Some of our children have severe life threatening allergies to nuts and/or dairy.
+Please consider this when sending in snacks, birthday treats, or breakfast.
 We would like all children to be able to participate in these events.

 In the case of necessary emergency medical treatment, and the parent cannot be reached, school personnel will render first aid treatment and then arrange transportation by ambulance to Women's and Children's Hospital.
 A staff member will accompany and stay with the child until a parent can be reached.

 During the year, a screening for vision and hearing will be conducted only to students in grades designated by the NYS School Health Services.
 Parents will be notified if further examination by a specialist is indicated.

 - Parents must notify the school and health office if the child sustains an injury, concussion or suspected concussion.
 It is a state law that your child has a gym excuse from a physician if he/she is out of gym for more than one week.

 - In cases of a suspected concussion, head injury or actual concussion the concussion protocol will be instituted.

 - All students with a documented injury must be cleared by a physical prior to returning to gym or sports.